GaloisInc/BESSPIN-Lando/lando-core/contributing.md

 When importing the same module both qualified and unqualified, the unqualified import must not be the whole module, but must contain a parenthesized list of specific types, functions, etc. that will be imported unqualified.

+### Function and variable naming

+Functions must be camel case -- they cannot ever contain underscores.
+Variables may contain underscores, although camel case is usually preferred.
+One instance where underscores may be preferable is indicating indexes -- so if `as :: [a]`, then we might declare `as_3 = as !!
+3`, which is a bit more readable than `as3 = as !!
+3`.